theshorttamperedclavier/theshorttamperedclavier.github.io/about.md

 training in Indian classical music as a vocalist for about ten years and plan to get introduced to Western classical music during my college years in the US.
-In the past I have participated in Olympiads such as Linguistics (where I was one of the eight team members representing India at IOL in 2015 as well as 2016, and won bronze medals at [IOL](http://www.ioling.org/results/India/) on both occasions), Philosophy (where I was the 2nd alternate in the Indian team in 2016), and Informatics (thanks to which I took up programming for the first time).
+In the past I have participated in Olympiads such as Linguistics (where I was one of the eight team members representing India at IOL in 2015 as well as 2016 (with Shardul), and won bronze medals at [IOL](http://www.ioling.org/results/India/) on both occasions), Philosophy (where I was the 2nd alternate in the Indian team in 2016), and Informatics (thanks to which I took up programming for the first time).
 I find organization within nature, and systems of all kinds, fascinating -- the complex